Radical Relationship I: The Science of Covenant

 General Assembly 2013 Event 2034

 If Unitarian Universalism’s crux were reduced to a few points in space and time, they would be those potent moments just before and just after we keep promises, or break them.
 The power of those moments is simple, shocking, and science-based.
-Come explore that power—its science, theology and practice.
+Explore that power—its science, theology and practice.

 DOUG ZELINSKI: Welcome to this afternoon's workshop.
 This is number 2034, entitled Radical Relationship I, The Science Of Covenant, and I'm sure you've heard already, we're recording this.
 And so some of the things we say, we're saying on behalf of the folks, our colleagues who will listen later, and your words will be living in perpetuity.